-However, as a process that focuses on workflow and coordinating tasks, Kanban lacks the necessary rigor for a comprehensive project management approach and generally needs augmentation from other approaches.
+However, as a collaboration framework for coordinating tasks, Kanban lacks the necessary rigor for a comprehensive project management approach and generally needs augmentation from other approaches.

 - Customer Interaction not Defined: As an inward-facing process, Kanban does not directly prescribe outward-facing processes for rich and frequent customer feedback loops.
 Customers may not feel as committed to the process without the structured cadence of sprint reviews (Akred, 2015).

 - Lack of Deadlines: Relative to Scrum, without the motivation to hit the constantly looming deadlines, teams may work on certain tasks for an excessive length of time.
 A higher level of team discipline is needed to ensure that tasks do not slide longer than needed.

 - Kanban Column Definition: How do you define the columns for a data science Kanban board?
 There doesn’t seem to be a good answer.
 To set up a data science-specific board, you would either need to use a generic board or attempt to create a board that encompasses all steps of a data science process.
 The former is of limited value because it is missing information, but the latter option is cumbersome because steps in data science vary drastically based on the problem at hand (Saltz, Shamshurin & Crowston, 2017).